BioMakers/32_The-Charge-on-Cancer/README.md

 Therefore, electric fields can be used to move and cluster metallic particles.
 References: http://dx.doi.org/10.1063/1.4958729; http://dx.doi.org/10.1063/1.4916513; 10.1109/TED.2012.2191557

+![](/Images/Clustering-of-cells.png?raw=true)

 ## Forming Metallic Nanoparticle- Cancer Cell Complex:
 We will use ferromagnetic nanoparticles coated with antibodies that will detect cancer cells specifically, for example antibodies that recognize newly formed blood vessel that aid in cancer development or antibodies that detect cancer stem cells.
-These nanoparticles will attach themselves to the cancer cells forming a metallic nanoparticle – cancer cell complex.
+These nanoparticles will attach themselves to the cancer stem cells forming a metallic nanoparticle – cancer cell complex.

-![](/Images/Clustering-of-cells.png?raw=true)

 ## Software
 No specific software.
 If scripts are eventually needed we will use MATLAB and they will be made available in this Github account.